odoo/documentation/content/applications/websites/website/pages/seo.rst

 -  **www.mysite.com** = your domain name

 -  **/fr\_FR** = page language.
-This part of the URL is removed if the visitor browses the main language of the website Thus, the main version of this page is: https://www.mysite.com/shop/product/my-great-product-31
+This part of the URL is removed if the visitor browses the main language of the website.
+   Thus, the main version of this page is: https://www.mysite.com/shop/product/my-great-product-31